Things you can buy:

 In this way, we see that the tree of life is made up of one crossbar of darkness and one crossbar of light and thus it represents the yin-yang quality of duality exhibited all throughout creation.
 And right on the crossing point of these two crossbars on this special day, we have the sun, which bring us the light and warmth of the day when it rises and the darkness and coolness of the night when it sets.
 Because of this, the sun can be seen as the most powerful creator of the duality that we witness in our world.
 It even bringing us life itself and invites us to inquire about the most mysterious duality we all face: our very own life and death.

-Incidentally, we should also take note of the location of the center of the galaxy, the Maya womb of creation.
-On this day at high noon, it is in the bottom portion of the dark rift acting as the source, the root system, of the sacred tree of life.
+Incidentally, we should also take note of the location of the Maya womb of creation, the bulging ball of lights near the center of the galaxy.
+On this day at high noon, it is in the bottom portion of the sacred tree acting as the source, the root system, of the tree of life.
 So everything comes forth from the source into our world of duality!
 What a beautiful metaphor!
-This makes much more sense than the false yet often repeated statement that the sun will be on top of the center of the galaxy on this special day.
+(By the way, this makes much more sense than the false yet often repeated statement that the sun will be on top of the center of the galaxy on this special day.)

 When we take all of this into consideration, we see that there is absolutely no doubt that December 21, 2012 offers an excellent solution to the driving question behind the creation of the Long Count calendar!